karakuscem/Admin-Dashboard/README.md

 # Admin-Dashboard
-Simple and responsive Admin Dashboard made with pure CSS and HTML.
+Simple and little bit responsive Admin Dashboard made with pure CSS and HTML.